Ready to request your quote?

 It’s the pool owner’s responsibility to install council-compliant pool fencing so that children are safe around the swimming pool.
 Pool fencing reduces the risk of children drowning in the pool and/or dying.
 More importantly, parents and carers should always supervise young children when around a swimming pool.

-Pergola Land services Sydney’s Hills District, North Shore and Northern Beaches areas.
+Pergola Land services Sydney’s Hills District, Inner West, North Shore and Northern Beaches areas.

 Pergola Land custom design and build each and every project, we do not offer supply of materials only.